titilda/appunti/Foundation of Operations Research(Master Degree)/index.md

 Why we do this?

-By adding these two variables we hope to "stimulate" the variables of the problem by trying to minimize the sum of the auxiliary variables.
+By adding these auxiliary variables we hope to "stimulate" the originals by trying to minimize their sum.

 Why we must minimize?

-We need to remember the original problem, in fact by minimize the sum of the auxiliaries we try to "flat" their values to 0 (that is in fact the minimum value that they can reach),if at the end of this "Phase I" we didn't manage to make the objective 0 this means that at leat one of the variables is $\neq 0$, meaning that one of more constraints of the original problem are violated.
+We need to remember the original problem, in fact by minimizing the sum of the auxiliaries we try to "flat" their values to 0 (that is in fact the minimum value that they can reach),if at the end of this "Phase I" we didn't manage to make the objective 0 this means that at leat one of the variables is $\neq 0$, meaning that one of more constraints of the original problem are violated.

 So: